mastercuber55/Fischl/readme.md

 **Fischl** is a fully **serverless Discord bot** designed to handle **interaction-based commands** efficiently.
 It offers **lightweight deployment** without the need for dedicated hosting.

+**NOTE: As of 7th Novemeber, 2025, Fischl while can be used to develop your own bot, it is moving towards being developed as a Genshin Bot.**

 ## ✨ Features

 * Currently supports **slash commands/button interactions**.